 Ballard boats one of the largest Nordic populations in the US.
 Explore these fascinating cultures at The Nordic Museum.

-Cons of Seattle as a Campervan travel destination
+Cons of Seattle as a travel destination (and how to avoid them)

 - Weather can be unpredictable.
 Suggest you arrive between May and Late September.